volcanicpixels/licensing/README.md

 ability of a paying customer to use the software in any way that is permitted.
 Here are some guidelines that should be followed in new products:

-### Fail unlocked
+### Err unlocked

-If a check fails (e.g. remote server license check etc.) then the failure should result in the plugin being unlocked.
+If a check errors (e.g. remote server license check etc.) then the error should result in the plugin remaining in its current state.

 ### License pre-loaded